chalonov/bogota-air-quality-app/README.md

 The prediction feature uses XGBoost, a gradient boosting framework.
 The models are trained separately for each station and PM level, and their performance is evaluated using RMSE (Root Mean Square Error).

-## Creator

-This app was created by Gonzalo Novoa.

 ## Note

 Make sure to have all the required dependencies installed and the necessary data files in the correct directories before running the app.
 The data file should be located at `data/AirQuality_Bogota_Estaciones_20210101_20230614.csv`.